abarrows/template-nextjs-ui/README.md

 ---

-## Local Development

-To start a development server with hot reloading:

-1. Retrieve the `.env` file by running one of the commands in the [Retrieving Environment Variables](#retrieving-environment-variables) section
-1. From the root project directory, run `yarn dev`
-1. Open app in browser: <http://localhost:3000>

----

 ## Building the Project

 We use Docker to build and deploy this project.
 You can read up more on some tips on how to use Docker, here: <https://amuniversal.atlassian.net/wiki/spaces/DEVOps/pages/3399024641/Tips+for+Using+Docker>

-To build and run the app locally using Docker Compose:
+To start the app locally:

 1. Retrieve the `.env` file by running one of the commands in the [Retrieving Environment Variables](#retrieving-environment-variables) section
-1. From the root project directory, run `docker compose up --build`
+1. From the root project directory, run
-1. Open app in browser: <http://localhost:3000>

-To build and run the app locally without using Docker:

-1. Retrieve the `.env` file by running one of the commands in the [Retrieving Environment Variables](#retrieving-environment-variables) section
+   - `yarn dev` to start a development server with hot reloading
-1. From the root project directory, run `yarn build && yarn start`
+   - `yarn build && yarn start` to build and start a production server without hot reloading
+   - `docker compose up --build` to build and start the application using Docker
 1. Open app in browser: <http://localhost:3000>

 ---